tanakatsu/arxiv_paper_checking_bot/Readme.md

 ## arXiv paper checking bot

 A bot watching arXiv papers that matches your keywords.
-When this bot find papers that matches your keywords, it can notifies via Gmail or slack.
+When this bot find papers that matches your keywords, it can notifies you via Gmail or slack.

 ### Get started (on Heroku)

 1. Git clone this repository
 1. Edit `settings.yml` and commit it

-    Change keywords to what you like
+    Change keywords to what you like.
+You can list multiple keywords as follows.

+        - NILM
+        - Deep Learning

+    Some prefix has special meanings
+    - "+" means OR

+      `+Energy` is converted to `+OR+Energy`

+    - "!" means ANDNOT

+      `!FHHM` is converted to `+ANDNOT+FHHM`

+    Please refer to section 5.1 of [https://arxiv.org/help/api/user-manual](https://arxiv.org/help/api/user-manual) for details of these keywords.

 1. Create heroku application
     ```